kubernetes/enhancements/keps/sig-storage/20181111-extend-datasource-field.md

 Currently the CSI provisioner already accepts the DataSource field in new provisioning requests.
 The additional implementation that's needed is to add acceptance of PVC types in the current CSI external-provisioner.
 Once that's added, the PVC info can then be passed to the CSI Plugin in the DataSource field and used to instruct the backend device to create a Clone.

+To emphasize above, this feature will ONLY be available for CSI.
+This feature wil NOT be added to In-tree plugins or Flex drivers, this is strictly a CSI only feature.

 ### Risks and Mitigations

-The primary risk of this feature is a Plugin that doesn't handle Cloning in a safe way for running applications.
-It's assumed that the responsibility for reporting Clone Capabilities in this case is up to the Plugin, and if a Plugin is reporting Clone support that implies that they can in fact Clone Volumes without disrupting or corrupting users that may be actively using the specified source volume.
+The primary risk of this feature is requesting a PVC DataSource when using a CSI Driver that doesn't handle Cloning in a safe way for running applications.
+It's assumed that the responsibility for reporting Clone Capabilities in this case is up to the CSI Driver, and if a CSI Driver is reporting Clone support that implies that they can in fact Clone Volumes without disrupting or corrupting users that may be actively using the specified source volume.

 Due to the similarities between Clones and Snapshots, it is possible that some back ends may require queiscing in-use volumes before cloning.
-This proposal suggests that initially, if a plugin is unable to safely perform the requested clone operation, it's the plugins responsibility to reject the request.
+This proposal suggests that initially, if a csi plugin is unable to safely perform the requested clone operation, it's the csi plugins responsibility to reject the request.
 Going forward, when execution hooks are available (currently being proposed for consistent snapshots), that same mechanism should be made generally usable to apply to Clones as well.

 ## Graduation Criteria
 * API changes allowing specification of a PVC as a valid DataSource in a new PVC spec
 * Implementation of the PVC DataSource in the CSI external provisioner

-The API can be immediately promoted to Beta, as it's just an extension of the existing DataSource field.
-There are no implementations or changes needed in Kubernetes other than accepting Object Types in the DataSource field.
-This should be promoted to GA after a release assuming no major issues or changes were needed/required during the Beta stage.
+Currently the only feature gate related to DataSources is the VolumeSnapshotDataSource gate.
+This KEP would require an additional Data Source related feature gate `VolumeDataSource`.
+Going forward we may continue to add additional feature gates for new DataSource types.
+This KEP proposes that feature for Alpha, then following through the standard process for graduation based on feedback and stability during it's alpha release cycle.

+Given that the only implementation changes in Kuberenetes is to enable the feature in the API (all of the actual Clone implementation is handled by the CSI Plugin and back end device) the main criteria for completion will be successful implementation and agreement from the CSI community regarding the Kubernetes API.

 ## Implementation History